wp-plugins/list-yo-files/readme.txt

 * Leaving "folder" argument undeclared now produces a text warning instead of listing the WordPress root folder.

 == Upgrade Notice ==

+= 0.83 =

+Recommended for users of 0.82.
+Fixes non-critical bugs.

 = 0.82 =